Mario Kart 8: Mario Kart 8 Deluxe

-After initially being teased alongside the Nintendo Switch's announcement in October 2016, Mario Kart 8 Deluxe was formally revealed at the Nintendo Switch Presentation on January 12, 2017.
-The trailer showcased mechanics such as Smart Steering and crossover elements from the Splatoon series—additional crossovers with The Legend of Zelda: Breath of the Wild were added in an update post-launch.
-The release date was set for April 28, 2017, only a month after the Switch's March 3 launch.
+Nintendo teased Mario Kart 8 Deluxe with the announcement of the Nintendo Switch in October 2016, and revealed it at the Nintendo Switch presentation on January 12, 2017.
+The trailer showcased mechanics such as smart steering and crossover elements from the Splatoon series.
+Additional crossovers with The Legend of Zelda: Breath of the Wild were added in an update after launch.
+Deluxe was released on April 28, 2017, following the Switch's March 3 launch.
 Nintendo also announced a steering wheel accessory for the Switch Joy-Con controller to allow for motion-controlled steering.
-An overview trailer revealed details about the game's battle mode including several battle mode-exclusive courses, as well as the return of the Shine Thief mode from Mario Kart: Double Dash.
+An overview trailer revealed details about the battle mode including several battle mode-exclusive courses, and the return of the Shine Thief mode from Mario Kart: Double Dash.
 After the release of the trailer, several internet memes circulated surrounding Donkey Kong appearing to perform a celebratory dab.
-Mario Kart 8 Deluxe revamps the battle mode, adds a second item slot, among other minor gameplay imprvements.
+Mario Kart 8 Deluxe revamps the battle mode, adds a second item slot, among other minor gameplay improvements.

 Shortly after launch, Nintendo released a software update that changed one of the victory gestures done by the Inkling Girl.
 Prior to the update, the Inkling Girl performed a gesture that consisted of placing her hand on a flexed bicep and pumping her fist into the air.
 In Japan, the gesture means something similar to "bring it on!", though in European and Latin American countries, it was likened to the bras d'honneur, an offensive gesture that can be interpreted as "up your ass", "fuck you", or similar meanings.
 After the update, the Inkling Girl no longer clenches her fist around her flexed arm, instead simply performing a "fist pump", though the rest of the gesture was unchanged.

 A series of updates in 2018 added compatibility with Nintendo Labo, a toys-to-life kit that uses cardboard to create motion-controlled toys with Joy-Con controllers.
 The first update enabled the Toy-Con Motorbike as a controller for Mario Kart 8 Deluxe, allowing the player to use the physical throttle, handlebars, and gyroscope present on the Toy-Con Motorbike, while actions like braking, drifting, and item pickups are still performed using the standard controller buttons.
 A later update added compatibility for the Toy-Con Car, Pedal, and Key to control actions like braking, drifting, and using the horn on the steering wheel to launch items.
 An update released on December 7, 2022, added an item customization option for certain modes, allowing players to choose which items are obtainable in a race or Battle.